How to Dismantle a Freestanding Wardrobe In 7 Steps

 Before starting, evaluate how the wardrobe has been assembled.
 Ask yourself:

-• How are the doors, shelves, and hanging rails connected?
+• How are the panels, doors, shelves, and hanging rails connected?
+Look around at the joints and indentify their fixings.

 • Does it have mirrored doors or glass panels?